 Focal Range

 Voigtlander 40mm F2 SL II is a prime lens with fixed focal lenght of 40mm.
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 60mm.
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of

-Nikon 35mm f1.4G is a prime lens with fixed focal lenght of 35mm.
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 52.5mm.
+On the other hand, the Nikon 35mm f1.4G is a prime lens with fixed focal lenght of 35mm.
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of 52.5mm.